AaronHeee/LLMs-as-Zero-Shot-Conversational-RecSys/README.md

 ## Citation

 Please cite our paper if you are using our code or datasets.
-Thanks!
-Please contact [Zhankui He](https://aaronheee.github.io) if you have any questions or suggestions.

 ```
 @inproceedings{he23large,